All Episodes

 So I'm a local host in Atlanta.

-I guess the year's nineteen ninety-two, and I was on our competitor station.
+And I was on our competitor station.

-This I'm on the big station now, number one on the market news talk WSP, but there was a competitor station at the time, what Neil Bortz refers to as the ex-wife.
+But there was a competitor station at the time, what Neil Bortz refers to as the ex-wife.

-So my ex-wife there, or my ex-wife in New York, meaning a station I used to be on, but I changed stations, which by the way is fairly common and frequent, a fairly common and frequent thing that happens in radio.
+So my ex-wife there or my ex-wife in New York, meaning a station I used to be on, but I changed stations, which, by the way, is fairly common and frequent, a fairly common and frequent thing that happens in radio.

 I love the fact that other stations want me.